 Lecture/studio in the use of geographic information systems software for the development of environmental design and land planning projects.
+Offered spring semester every year.

 EDES 6510-Evolution of the American Landscape.
 2 hours.
+The ways in which Americans of various historical periods and in divers